mitodl/mitx-grading-library/README.md

 </customresponse>
 ```

-Note that the `correct_answer` entries are only used to show to students when they press "Show Answer".
-The customresponse tag can also have an `expect` parameter set, but this parameter is completely ignored.
+Here, the `correct_answer` entries are shown to students when they click "Show Answer".
+These values are not provided to the grader.
+The `correct_answer` keyword can also be used for single-input problems.

-# Grader Documentation
+## Grader Documentation

 [Extensive documentation](docs/README.md) has been compiled for the configuration of the different graders in the library.